younesvalibeigi/Hybrid-Cardiac-Model/README.md

 # Hybrid-Cardiac-Model
 ## Summary
-We are pleased to introduce a new software solution designed for a hybrid system.
-This system seamlessly integrates real-time 2D computational simulations, developed utilizing the Abubu.js library (a WebGL-based framework), with cardiac monolayers via a comprehensive optical interface.
+We are pleased to introduce a software package for a hybrid system that integrates real-time 2D cardiac simulations—built using the WebGL-based Abubu.js library—with living cardiac monolayers through a fully optical interface.
 ![image](https://user-images.githubusercontent.com/54210190/147422781-7e663cee-ce4e-4a3a-bb87-ffe2b6e7ce45.png)

 Note: all the detailed instructions are explained in the Appendices A, B, C, D, and F of my master's thesis.
 Link: https://escholarship.mcgill.ca/concern/theses/0g354m40b